analysis-tools-dev/website-next/data/blog/bugprove.md

 ## Third test: A real-world firmware image

-Finally, I tried firmware for the ECOVACS DEEBOT T20e OMNI 6000Pa, a new robot vacuum cleaner that I looked at recently.
+Finally, I tried firmware for the ECOVACS Deebot T20e OMNI 6000Pa, a new robot vacuum cleaner that I looked at recently.

 My hope was that the firmware can be found in the [download section of the